redgetan/nana-web/README.md

 Intro
 ------

-Nana is a marketplace for finding photographers nearby who can take pictures of you doing things that you're passionate about, and make your dating photos 10x better.
+Nana is a marketplace for finding photographers nearby who can make your dating photos 10x better.

 Usage
 ------